BurakCD/BurakCD/README.md

 - 🔭 I’m currently working on some green works :)
-- 🌱 Learning Java, Android studio
+- 🌱 Learning Java - Kotlin
-- 👯 Looking to collaborate on Android apps,
-- 🤔 Looking for a job for my compulsory summer internship too
+- 🤔 Looking for a Android development Job
-- 💬 Ask me about fresh ideas
+- 💬 Ask me about java

 - 📫 How to reach me:
 - [(**Twitter**)](https://twitter.com/MrMaroonSky)
 - [(**LinkedIn**)](https://www.linkedin.com/in/burakcemdursun/)